kafka, operations, maintenance, monitoring, administration

 Authentication and Authorization

-Kafka supports several authentication mechanisms:
+Kafka supports several authentication mechanisms (as of Kafka 4.0+):

-SASL/PLAIN: Simple username/password authentication
+SASL/PLAIN: Simple username/password authentication (not recommended for production)

-SASL/SCRAM: Salted Challenge Response Authentication Mechanism, more secure than PLAIN
+SASL/SCRAM-SHA-512: Salted Challenge Response Authentication Mechanism, more secure than PLAIN

-OAuth 2.0: Integration with enterprise identity providers
+OAuth 2.0: Integration with enterprise identity providers (Okta, Azure AD, Keycloak)

 Authorization uses Access Control Lists (ACLs) to define who can produce to topics, consume from topics, or perform admin operations.
 For example, an ACL might grant the analytics-team group read access to customer-events but deny write access.